jelloh/group-music-recommender/README.md

 8. Select the API we will be running (YouTube), and that we are running the API from "Other non-UI" (since we are using Python scripts).
 We will also select that we will be accessing "Public data" (for now at least).
 9. Save the API key given!

-*For our group project, we will keep a single API key saved in a text file locally. **This key will not be pushed to the repository***
 File will be named "YouTube API Key.txt" and stored in just the main repository.